syncfusion-content/xamarin-docs/Xamarin/SfBusyIndicator/Getting-Started.md

 {% endhighlight %}

-## Add and Configure the BusyIndicator
+## Add and Configure the SfBusyIndicator

 * Adding reference to SfBusyIndicator.